s8rr/Youtube-Stats-Bot/README.md

 # Youtube-API-Bot
 The YouTube Stats Bot is a handy Discord bot that allows users to fetch statistics for YouTube videos directly within a Discord server.
 With this bot, you can quickly check the view count and dislike count of any YouTube video by simply providing its URL.

+Features:

+- Automatic URL Detection: The bot automatically detects YouTube video links shared in the server's chat and responds with relevant information.

+- YouTube API Integration: It utilizes the YouTube Data API to fetch up-to-date statistics, ensuring accuracy.

+- Informative Responses: When a user shares a YouTube link, the bot replies with the video's title, view count, and dislike count.
+If the video doesn't have any dislikes, it gracefully reports "N/A."

+- Customizable Prefix: You can customize the bot's command prefix to align with your server's needs.

 # YouTube Stats Bot Setup Guide

 1. Create a Discord Bot: